-The required amount you need to show based on the Spanish Consulate website is € 73,59 per person per day, with at least a total of € 661,50.
+The required amount you need to show based on the Spanish Consulate website is now € 95 per person per day, which is 10% of € 950, now set as the minimum wage in Spain.
 I used this to calculate how much money I need to show for my application.
 I had this in mind while saving money for the trip, even if I know I wouldn’t spend this much money.
 Especially because in Spain, I’ll be staying with Ruben’s family.

 As a proof of economic means, I showed them everything.
 Not only the amount required, but all the records I have for proof.